-One of the common characteristics observed in Autistic people is differences in eye-contact.
-For some Autistic people they may prefer not to make eye-contact.
+One of the common characteristics observed in Autistic people is differences in eye contact.
+For some Autistic people they may not do eye contact at all.
 For others it may be reserved for people they are very close to.
 Some Autistic people may seem to be staring off into the distance, whilst others may look around whilst communicating.
-For many Autistic people, eye-contact feels very intense and a bit like someone is staring into one's soul.
-In the past, it has been considered best practice to teach and demand eye-contact when communicating, however this is incredibly taxing and often gets in the way of actually paying attention to the conversation.
+For many Autistic people, eye contact feels very intense.
+In the past, it has been considered best practice to teach and demand eye contact when communicating, however this is incredibly taxing and often gets in the way of actually paying attention to the conversation.